 In NSW, land value is used as the basis for rating and taxing valuations.
 Land value is the value of the land only, and does not include improvements such as your home or other structures.
 For more information on how land is valued in NSW see the valuation method page or refer to the Valuer General's valuation policies.

-The Valuer General delegates operational responsibilities under the Act to Property NSW, Department of Finance, Services and Innovation.
+The Valuer General delegates operational responsibilities under the Act to Property NSW, Department of Planning, Industry and Environment.
 More information on the roles of the Valuer General and Property NSW is available on the about us page.

 The Valuer General employs a philosophy of continuous review and improvements to the system.
 The valuation system is continuously being monitored and various stakeholder groups contribute to its ongoing improvement.